m-wojnar/reinforced-lib/docs/source/index.rst

 Welcome to Reinforced-lib's documentation!
 ==========================================

-**Reinforced-lib** is a Python library designed to support research and prototyping using Reinforced Learning (RL) algorithms.
+**Reinforced-lib** is a Python library designed to support research and prototyping using reinforcement learning (RL) algorithms.
 The library can serve as a simple solution with ready to use RL workflows, as well as an expandable framework with programmable behaviour.
 Thanks to a functional implementation of library's core, we can provide full access to JAX's jit functionality, which boosts the agents performance significantly.